-2.3 Isosurface Construction
+2.3 Isosurface construction

 This step is primarily an extension of the original Marching Cubes algorithm to higher dimensions, where the isosurface is constructed piecewise within each cell in the grid.
-For each logical d-cube, with $2^d$ voxels as its vertices, we use the lookup table generated in step 1 to construct the isosurface within the cube.
+For each logical d-cube, with 2^d voxels as its vertices, we use the lookup table generated in step 1 to construct the isosurface within the cube.
 The index for the d-cube depends on the labelings of the vertices of the d-cube and is given by, where, color(i) is one, if vertex i has a '+' label, and zero, if it has a '-' label.
-A value of either zero or $2^{2^d} - 1$ for the index implies that the isosurface does not intersect this d-cube.
+A value of either zero or $2^{2^d} -1$ for the index implies that the isosurface does not intersect this d-cube.

-$$\sum{i=0}^{d} 2^{i} color(i)$$
+$$\sum{i=0}^{2^{d}-1} 2^{i} color(i)$$

 The actual surface-edge intersections are computed by linearly interpolating between the field values at the vertices of the intersected edges.
 Since, the algorithm computes the above for each d-cube in the grid, it is linear in the number of d-cubes.
-This can be improved by using techniques, which exploit spatial and temporal coherence, to locate the cells that are actually intersected by the isosurface [16][17][21][22].
+This can be improved by using techniques, which exploit spatial and temporal coherence, to locate the cells which are actually intersected by the isosurface [15][16][20][21].

-3. ALGORITHM CORRECTNESS
+3. Algorithm Correctness